 Ways to Save Money on Groceries: Meal Planning

-Monday is Vegetarian night for Meatless Mondays.
-Here are some Plant-Based recipes to try!
+Monday is Vegetarian Night for Meatless Mondays.
+Here are some Plant-Based Recipes to try!

-Tuesday is for is Mexican food for Taco Tuesdays.
+Tuesday is for Mexican food for Taco Tuesdays.
 Here are some of my favorite easy recipes for Taco Tuesday.

 Wednesday is a Pasta meal.
 Try my Tortellini Antipasto Pasta Salad recipe.
 The leftovers are great for tomorrow’s lunch.

-Friday is Pizza night – buy pre-made pizza crusts when they are on sale and freeze them.
-Check to see what leftover veggies you can add or make a separate appetizer with leftover vegetables and a dip.
+Friday is Pizza Night – buy pre-made pizza crusts when they are on sale and freeze them.
+Check to see what leftover veggies you can add, or make a separate appetizer with leftover vegetables and a dip.

 Saturday is a meal with Beef.
 Look for cheaper cuts of meat such as ribs, hamburgers, flank steak, skirt steak, or brisket.
 This tasty recipe for Sloppy Joe’s is perfect for the weekend.